-CASSOP CUM QUARRINGTON PARISH COUNCIL
+CASSOP CUM QUARRINGTON PARISH COUNCIL NEIGHBOURHOOD PLAN 2020-2035

 For the past 4 years, the Parish Council has been preparing a Neighbourhood Plan to guide future development in the Parish.
 Once adopted, this will be part of the Development Plan for County Durham and must be considered and applied in respect of all planning applications in our Parish.
-The first draft of the Neighbourhood Plan has now been

 Drawing upon comments received from the community, The Neighbourhood Plan has been developed to address issues which are specifically applicable to the area of Cassop cum Quarrington, including policies to -